Your quote is ready

 Broad Coverage for Broad Needs

 Your business needs are not the same as your private needs.
-If you have employees, you need a policy that covers them if they cause accidents.
+If you have employees, you need a commercial vehicle insurance policy that covers them if they cause accidents.
 Depending on your business, you may need more extensive coverage for hazardous materials, dangerous equipment, or heavy loads.

 Bodily injury is the section of your commercial vehicle policy that covers claims of physical injury to a third party.
 It can include medical expenses, legal fees, loss of income, pain and emotional damage, and even funeral expenses.
 Imagine you spend much of your workday driving between client sites.
 You’re on your way to a job and don’t notice that they’ve put in a new stop sign.
 You drive right through and hit a car coming from your right, causing injuries to the driver.
 Your commercial auto insurance could cover her medical bills and reimburse her for the days she’s out of work recovering.